How to use Scaniverse

 Sure!
 In fact, it’s cool to see the same place at different times of day, seasons, and even weather conditions.
 (Though please be safe.)

 Scaniverse can do both, but it’s crucial to move your location and position, because it needs to see the same thing from different angles to build a good 3D model.
-See the Scanning Tips above.
+See the scanning tips above.

 Learn about generating 3D photos and objects right on your phone